How to Edit Web Content with HTML5’s Contenteditable Attribute

 </article>

-In this example, we’ve added contenteditable attribute and set it true so the content becomes editable.
-There are two other values that can be added for this attribute;
+In this example, we added the contenteditable attribute with a value of true, making the content editable.
+There are two other values for this attribute:

 <article id="content2" contenteditable="true">